Pages

 • The id attribute takes a unique identifier, which should match the base file name (without extension) of the file containing the page.

-• The type attribute takes the values "guide" and "topic".
+• The type attribute specifies the page type, which affects processing.
+Types defined by this specification are "guide" and "topic".
 Guide pages and topic pages are discussed below.
 If the type attribute is omitted, it is assumed to be "topic".

 • The style attribute takes a space-separated list of style hints.
 Processing tools should adjust their behavior according to those style hints they understand.